TooTallNate/node-buffer-dataview/README.md

 interacting with previously written code which interacts with `DataView` instances rather than Node.js Buffers.

-This `DataView` instances simply proxy the invoked instance method to the equivalent [Buffer API][] call.
+The `DataView` instances simply proxy the invoked instance method to the equivalent [Buffer API][] call.

 Note that the `buffer` property of the `DataView` instance is the Node.js `Buffer`